2023 Best Communication & Journalism Schools in Tennessee

 The average amount in student loans that communication and journalism majors at Middle Tennessee State University take out is $24,761.
 This translates to an average monthly loan payment of $132, based on a 10-year repayment plan.

-Full Communication & Journalism at Middle Tennessee State University Report
+Read full report on Communication & Journalism at Middle Tennessee State University

-Tennessee State University landed the #8 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the city of Nashville, Tennessee State University is a public school with a moderately-sized student population.
+Tennessee State University did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #8 on the list.
+Located in the large city of Nashville, Tennessee State University is a public school with a medium-sized student population.

 While working on their degree, communication and journalism majors at Tennessee State University accumulate an average of around $31,000 in student debt.
 The average monthly payment of a loan this size is about $282, assuming that the borrower is on a 10-year repayment plan.